ntsk/deploygate-client/README.md

 # Deploygate::Client
-Ruby client library for [DeployGate](https://deploygate.com).

-This is an unofficial library for requesting to [DeployGate API](https://docs.deploygate.com/reference).
+This is an unofficial ruby client library for [DeployGate](https://deploygate.com).

 ## Installation